Car Theory Test Guide

 Note: You receive points for identifying developing hazards as soon as they start to happen in the videos.

-Note: Watch a short DVSA video [1:26 seconds] showing an example of a developing hazard (e.g. something that causes you to take action while riding, such as changing direction or speed).
+Note: The short DVSA video [1:26 seconds] shows an example of a developing hazard (e.g. something that would cause you to take action while driving, such as changing direction or speed).